 Respond to the following sections in a separate document.

-Do not exceed the page limits.
-There is no minimum page requirement.
-All documents should use 1" margins,11- or 12-point font, and 1.5 spacing.
-Submit final application documents as word or PDF files only.
-Use the following naming convention for all files: <short organization name BHC2020RFP>.
-For example, Urban Health Initiative's submission would be UHI BHC2020RFP.PDF
+- All documents should use 1" margins, 11- or 12-point font, and 1.5 spacing. - Do not exceed page limits.
+There is no minimum page requirement. - Submit application documents as word or PDF files only. - Use the following naming convention for all files: <short organization name section name>.
+For example, Urban Health Initiative's files would be UHI proposal.doc, UHI AppendixA.doc, etc. - Submit all grant application documents using this link: https://redcap.link/BHCGrant2023